-In this week’s Junkyard Tales: All Together Now, it’s a very hot day at the junkyard and all of the animals are out of sorts.
+In this week’s story, "Dancing on a Bridge" from the Junkyard Tales: All Together Now collection, it’s a very hot day at the junkyard and all of the animals are out of sorts.
 No one seems to be able to get along!
 When the Rowlands, a family of raccoons, make their nightly visit they can smell the conflict in the air, but, luckily, Roger Rowland comes up with an idea to help everyone cool off.

 After long, hot day of play, my four-year-old recently had a really hard time leaving the park.
 While it was still too early for our bath-and-bedtime routine, when we finally got home I carried him up to the bathtub anyway.
 It was amazing how much everyone’s tempers improved after his quick soak in some cool water.

 And then, to keep the cooling effect going, we had these watermelon slushies.

 With only three ingredients (and one of those is optional, even!), these watermelon slushies are an easy to make, naturally sweet cure for the heat induced grumpies.
 You can make them with either a regular blender or a stick blender, and the recipe is easily adjustable if you have more or less watermelon.
 (For the grown-ups reading, you can also feel free to add a shot of rum to make a delicious watermelon daiquiri!)

 Make up a batch, find a shady spot to drink them, and see how much better the day is once everyone has cooled off!

 6 cups seedless watermelon cubes (about the amount you’ll get from one small seedless watermelon)

 2 cups ice